-Lift handle straight out to open P-T valve when water heater is cold. -Typical View
+Lift handle straight out to open P-T valve when water heater is cold.
+Typical View relief valve at least once a year.

-- 4. Let the handle of the P-T valve snap shut. - 5.
-Close the faucet and turn on the water supply before switching the water heater on.
+- 4. Let the handle of the P-T valve snap shut. - Close the faucet and turn on the water supply before switching the water heater on.
+Manually operate the pressure temperature